 Sonia Ann Friscia (Princeton ’19, PSY): cross-situational learning

-Alexia Hernandez (Princeton ’19, Linguistics): Generalizations; researcher at Google
+Alexia Hernandez (Princeton ’19, Linguistics): Generalizations; currently PhD student in LIN @ Stanford

 Noe Claire Kong-Johnson (Princeton ’19, PNI): Modeling of similarity judgments; grad school in linguistics at U of Hawaii